 SB130 Turq T2 X01 Eagle AXS Mountain Bike

 This build also benefits from the lightweight stiffness of Yeti's top-tier TURQ level carbon fiber construction ensuring a strong, durable, and responsive frame.
 High-modulus carbon fiber is meticulously hand laid using carefully researched and tested carbon layup structures to reinforce critical tube junctions and high-stress areas without adding excess weight or bulk.
 The result is a frame that is roughly 220g lighter than the standard C-Series carbon, with the same levels of strength and stiffness.
-For the 2020 model year, Yeti refined the TURQ carbon layup even further to provide increased levels of stiffness and durability.
-The design is tested for durability by Yeti's hard-charging enduro bruiser Riche Rude, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
+The design is tested for durability by Yeti's hard-charging team riders, and Yeti is confident enough in the frame to include a lifetime warranty to the original owner against defects in materials or workmanship, which includes the Switch Infinity link as well.
 The frame comes with molded guards to protect the downtube and chainstay, and incorporates full-length cable tunnels to simplify maintenance since the housing slides easily through the frame and pops out in the same place every time.
 Lastly, it's worth mentioning that there's enough clearance in the rear triangle for up to 2.5in tires.

 This SB130 is equipped with a first-rate parts kit that starts with SRAM's new AXS wireless electronic drivetrain.
 If you're wondering why you should fork out the cash for wireless shifting, it starts with the simplicity.
 You'll never have to mess with cable tension again, and you'll enjoy crisp, reliable shifting that almost never needs adjusting.
 All you have to do is make sure your battery is charged and that the derailleur and shifter are paired when you start your ride.
 On top of that, you can customize the shifting options and monitor the system with the AXS smartphone app.
 Equally as impressive is the fact that the rear derailleur has 10mm more ground clearance than the mechanical versions, and is better able to withstand impacts thanks to a clutch that disengages the internal motor and allows the derailleur to move inward to brush off impacts and avoid damage.

 Other noteworthy parts include top-of-the-line suspension from Fox, starting with a plush yet supportive Fox Factory 36 up front, paired with a Factory DPX2 shock that offers impressive small-bump compliance, consistent performance, and easy-to-use adjustments.
-SRAM G2 RSC brakes with 180mm rotors offer impressive modulation and stopping power, while the meaty Maxxis tires manage to find grip in a wide range of terrain.
+SRAM G2 RSC brakes with a 200/180mm rotor configuration offer impressive modulation and stopping power, while the meaty Maxxis tires are proven to find grip in a wide range of terrain.
 Yeti rounds out the kit with their in-house carbon handlebars, a trusty Fox Transfer dropper post, and a custom WTB Volt saddle with turquoise accents that match the bike perfectly.

 - A versatile trail bike that feels at home on any terrain